 - Take the full listing of majors that Elon offers and cross off all that you are not interested in pursuing.

 - For the remaining majors, thoroughly explore those school and departmental web pages to understand mission, faculty interests, types of courses, what graduates are now doing, etc.

 - Talk to current majors in the departments of interest.

 - Talk to faculty in those departments of interest.

-- Meet with a professional advisor in the Academic Advising Center, Duke 108, to take and process self-exploration inventories found online in the free resource called My Plan.
+- Meet with a professional advisor in the Office of Academic Advising, to take and process self-exploration inventories found online in the free resource called My Plan.

-- Take COE 110: Exploring Majors for one hour of credit to systematically explore your values and interests, majors and careers.
+- Take ELN 110: Exploring Majors Seminar for one hour of credit to systematically explore your values and interests, majors and careers.

 - Conduct web searches on careers of interest to see the types of educational preparation that is recommended.

-- Access “What can I do with this major?” from the Career Services website.
+- Access “What can I do with this major?” from the Student Professional Development Center website.